This publication would not have been have been possible without generous contributions from:

 Stocks allow the foundation to make ten year strategic plans.

-“Economy actually has directions.
-It is easy to recognise it in your case: it is producing more freedom for people,” Alberto said, pointing out that the idea to innovate which considered only the economic growth rate and not its direction, is flawed.
+“Economic development has a direction, not just a rate.
+It is easy to see which direction you, in particular, are heading for: producing more freedom for people,” Alberto said, pointing out that the idea to innovate which considered only the economic growth rate and not its direction, is flawed.

 “In innovation policy… we should have missions.
-We should have the Apollo program, the decriminalisation of the economy and then we will create in practice more and better growth,” he explained, making reference to economist Mariana Mazzucato.
+We have learned, from the Apollo program and other experiences, that they result in more and better growth.
+In your case, the mission was to get rid of the criminal influences on the economy.” he explained, making reference to economist Mariana Mazzucato.

 The foundation supported a local brewery which all but shut down offering the workers a buyout option.